TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 If this parameter has `Yes` selected (as it has by default), diagonal movement speed accounts for Euclidean distance covered.

-If `Yes` is selected, diagonal movement has the same speed in the X dimension as going straight east or west, and the same speed in the Y dimension as going straight north or south.
+If `No` is selected, diagonal movement has the same speed in the X dimension as going straight east or west, and the same speed in the Y dimension as going straight north or south.
 Therefore, diagonal movement is faster if Normalize Player Movement has `No` selected.

 ### Follow Distance